 Dark and Light: We’ve been embracing darkness recently with the introduction of Earth Hour which sees millions of people around the world turn off their lights as a stance against light pollution.
-A dark painted room doesn’t have to be sinister or dreary, it can be womb like and comforting.
-The Dutch masters of the 17th century art world were famed for their dark colour palette but they knew how to capture lustre and those all-important glimmers of light breaking through the darkness.
+A dark painted room doesn’t have to be sinister or dreary, it can be womb-like and comforting.
+The Dutch masters of the 17th-century art world were famed for their dark colour palette but they knew how to capture lustre and those all-important glimmers of light breaking through the darkness.
 With our obsessiveness of light-filled rooms, sometimes we just need to escape, hibernate and recharge our batteries.
 It’s always nice to have a ‘snug’ room to relax and unwind from our busy and hectic lives.

 Dark and Light Colour Palette

 The Dark and Light colour palette features some extremely dark shades of blues, purples and greens.
 Galactic Sky (46RB 06/074) is a deep purple come blue which has such a depth to it.
-Lights Out (30BB 05/022) is another very dark tone which really draws you in to its deep depths.
+Lights Out (30BB 05/022) is another very dark tone which really draws you into its deep depths.
 Alpine View (50GG 05/063) is such a dense green which is quite something.
-You also have some mid tones like Soft Maplewood 1 (10YY 23/261) which is ochre tinged and on the lighter end there’s Clouded Pearl (30BG 72/017) which is grey with a hint of dusty pink.
+You also have some mid-tones like Soft Maplewood 1 (10YY 23/261) which is ochre tinged and on the lighter end, there’s Clouded Pearl (30BG 72/017) which is grey with a hint of dusty pink.

 Dark and Light Bedroom

 Words and Pictures: In this digital world we live in there is so much visual stimulation that we are becoming bombarded with pictures and photographs.
-These images have become unreal and fake due to Photoshopping manipulations and enhancements to social media image filters which is leading to distrust.
+These images have become unreal and fake due to Photoshopping manipulations and enhancements to social media image filters which are leading to distrust.
 With the use of hashtags and words of wisdom overlaid on top of images, written words are being diminished.
-This has resulted in us returning to value the spoken word, such as poetry and good old fashioned story telling or yearning for the craft and skill of a creative wordsmith.
+This has resulted in us returning to value the spoken word, such as poetry and good old fashioned storytelling or yearning for the craft and skill of a creative wordsmith.

 Words and Pictures Colour Palette